Levminer/authme/.github/SECURITY.md

 ## Reporting a Vulnerability

--   Please report security vulnerabilitys in email at: <authme@levminer.com>
+-   Please report security vulnerability in email at: <authme@levminer.com>

-## Release cycle

--   Standard updates coming on Tuesdays if there is something to update and hotfix updates can come on Tuesdays, Thursdays or Saturdays if there is a problem that can not wait until the next Tuesday.